gofiber/docs/blog/2026-05-03-fiber-v3-reverse-proxy-config.md

 ## Detecting HTTPS Behind a Proxy

-When Nginx terminates TLS, Fiber's connection is plain HTTP. `c.Protocol()` returns `"http"` even though the client used HTTPS.
+When Nginx terminates TLS, Fiber's connection is plain HTTP. `c.Scheme()` returns `"http"` even though the client used HTTPS.
 This breaks CSRF (which checks the Referer scheme) and redirect logic.

 The fix is the `X-Forwarded-Proto` header.
-Nginx sets it (see the config above), and Fiber reads it automatically when `TrustProxy` is enabled.
-No additional configuration needed  -  `c.Protocol()` will return `"https"` when the proxy says so.
+Nginx sets it (see the config above), and Fiber reads it automatically when `TrustProxy` is enabled and the request comes from a trusted proxy.
+No additional configuration needed  -  `c.Scheme()` will return `"https"` when the proxy says so.

+Do not confuse `c.Scheme()` with `c.Protocol()`: the latter returns the HTTP version of the request, like `"HTTP/1.1"`, not the scheme.

 ## A Debug Endpoint